cowprotocol/docs/docs/cow-protocol/reference/core/auctions/the_problem.md

 ## Solution

 Solvers propose solutions to the protocol, where a solution is a set of trades to execute.
-Formally, suppose that there are $$I$$ users and _J_ liquidity sources.
+Formally, suppose there are $$I$$ users and _J_ liquidity sources.
 A solution is a list of trades $$\{o_1, o_2, ...o_I, l_1, l_2, ..., l_J\}$$ one per user and one per liquidity source such that:

-* **Maximum size of solution**: The total number of executed orders and AMMs does not exceed a certain number within each batch due to limitations regarding the size of a block on the blockchain.
 * **Incentive compatibility and feasibility**: the trades respect the user and liquidity sources, that is, $$o_i\in S_i~~\forall i\leq I$$  and $$l_j \in L_j~~\forall j\leq J$$.
+* **Sufficient endowments**:  each user should have enough sell tokens in their wallet.
+Note that the protocol already performs this check at order creation.
+However, a user could move funds between order creation and execution or create multiple orders pledging the same sell amount multiple times.
+Hence, each solver should  also check that users' endowments are sufficient to execute the proposed solution.
 * **Uniform clearing prices**: all users must face the same prices.
 Importantly, this constraint is defined at the moment when the swap occurs.
 So, for example, suppose user _i_ receives _x_ units of token 1 in exchange for _y_ units of token 2 and that the protocol takes a fee in the sell token $$f_2$$.
 Define $$p_{1,2}=\frac{y-f_2}{x}$$ as the price at which the swap occurs.
 Uniform clearing prices means that $$p_{1,2}$$ is the same for all users swapping token 1 and token 2.
 Furthermore, prices must be consistent, in the sense that for any three tokens 1, 2, and 3, if $$p_{1,2},~ p_{2,3}, ~p_{1,3}$$ are well-defined, then it must be that $$p_{1,2}\cdot p_{2,3}=p_{1,3}$$.
 Note that this implies that prices can be expressed with respect to a common numéraire, giving rise to a uniform price clearing vector $$p$$.
 * [**Social consensus rules**](social-consensus): These are a set of principles that solvers should follow, which were voted by CIPs.